 Solar inverters obtain the DC electricity from solar arrays and transform that electric current into AC electricity.
 Solar inverters on your solar install also allow for a ground fault safeguard and will transmit statistics back to our tracking programs.
 Those statistics are based upon current flow and voltage readings on the DC and AC circuits, maximum generated power readings and overall energy generation.

-The advent of micro-inverters is a growing technology in the PV industry.
-It optimizes for each individual solar panel enabling each solar panel to execute at its peak potential.
+The advent of micro-inverters is a growing technology in the solar energy industry.
+Micro-inverters optimize for each individual panel enabling each solar panel to execute at its peak potential.

 Solar energy is never wasted.
 Even if you cannot use up all of the energy generated by the solar panel, it still goes somewhere.
-With our net metering system, we can record the energy sent through, back to the utility and compare it to the energy received from the grid.
-Since grid tied solar panels don’t have batteries, excess power is sent out to other neighbouring houses.
+With our net metering system, we can record the energy sent through your home and back to the utility, and then compare it to the energy received from the grid.
+Since grid tied solar panels don’t have batteries, excess power is sent out to other neighboring houses.
 This is optional, but is yet another way that a homeowner can make money by going solar.
 During the night hours, the grid will supply the energy for your home.
-The solar energy collected daily by your installed panels, will cover this amount during the daytime, and a bit more, depending on the season.
+The solar energy collected daily by your installed panels will cover this amount during the daytime, and a bit more, depending on the season.
 It all comes together to equal savings on your energy bill at the end of the month.